• Home

 US Cement Consumption by State

-Nine States account for >50% of US Cement Consumption
+Ten States account for > 50% of Cement Consumption

-Shipments of cement totaled 121 million U.S. short tons (110 million metric tons) in 2021, up by 4.3% over the prior calendar year.
-The top nine cement consuming states - Texas, California, Florida, Georgia, Ohio, North Carolina, Arizona, Pennsylvania, and New York accounted for 51% of U.S. consumption in 2021.
+Shipments of Portland, Blended, and Masonry cements totaled 116 million U.S. short tons (105 million metric tons) in 2024, down by 5% from the prior calendar year.
+The top ten cement consuming states - Texas, California, Florida, Georgia, Ohio, Arizona, North Carolina, New York, Illinois, and Tennessee accounted for 55% of U.S. consumption during 2024.

-Texas was the leading destination of US cement shipments in 2021 counting for 15% of US cement consumption.
+Texas was the leading destination of US cement shipments in 2024 and consumed 17% of the cement sold in the United States.

 Insights